hotwired/stimulus/handbook/04_managing_state.md

 # 4 Managing State

-### 🚧 This chapter of The Stimulus Handbook is a work in progress.
-We'll have it wrapped up in time for the 1.0 release.
-Thanks for your patience!

----

-* Let's build a simple slideshow: A set of slides and buttons for flipping through them
-* We'll manage the slideshow's state with DOM data attributes using the Stimulus data API
+Let's build a simple slideshow—a set of slides and two buttons for navigating them.
+We'll manage the slideshow's state with DOM data attributes using Stimulus’ Data API.

-* Start with the basic HTML:
+As usual, it all starts with some HTML:

 ```html
 <div data-controller="slideshow">